 Stories are powerful because they capture attention, evoke emotion, and motivate action.
 Data storytelling can accomplish all three objectives by framing information in a narrative format, making it easier for people to understand and feel related.

 Data storytelling is about communicating complex data in a way that is easy to understand.
 Data visualisations are representations of data, typically in graphs or charts.
 They help people see trends and patterns in data that they might not be able to see otherwise.

-As we have discussed, the insurance industry has slowly embraced data storytelling.
+As we have discussed, the insurance industry has been slow in embracing data storytelling.
 There are many reasons for this, but the main reason is that insurers tend to be very conservative and risk-averse.
 This is one of the main reasons they must adopt the latest trends in technology as part of their operations if they wish to grow and reach new markets.
-However, they have been in business for a long time and are doing fine, so there is no need to change things.

 This conservative attitude is changing fast, mainly because the best companies and organisations know they must change and adopt new paradigms to improve.
 As a result, there is a lot of buzz around data visualisation and storytelling in insurance.
 This article from Harvard Business Review emphasises that data visualisation is not just a technical process but an essential component of any industry operations in recent years.
 Companies use it to explore large amounts of data to make better business decisions.

 Data storytelling is a relatively new concept in the field of data communication.
 It aims at bridging the gap between numbers, facts, and figures by using them as part of an interactive story that can be easily understood by anyone who wants to learn about a specific topic.

 It is not only about communicating information but also about making it enjoyable for people to consume it.
 This can be done through visualisation resources such as graphs, charts, maps, or infographics that convey complex information in an easy-to-understand format.